RSDKModding/RSDKv4-Decompilation/README.md

 ## Get the source code

+**DO NOT** download the source code ZIP archive from GitHub, as they do not include the submodules required to build the decompilation.

-In order to clone the repository, you need to install Git, which you can get [here](https://git-scm.com/downloads).
+Instead, you will need to clone the repository using Git, which you can get [here](https://git-scm.com/downloads).

 Clone the repo **recursively**, using:
 `git clone --recursive https://github.com/RSDKModding/RSDKv4-Decompilation`